-If you file Schedule F (Form 1040), report your entire deduction for business use of the home (line 33 of the Worksheet To Figure the Deduction for Business Use of Your Home), up to the deduction limit discussed under Figuring the Deduction, earlier, on line 34 of Schedule F. Enter "Business Use of Home" on the dotted line beside the entry.
+If you file Schedule F (Form 1040), report your entire deduction for business use of the home (line 33 of the Worksheet To Figure the Deduction for Business Use of Your Home), up to the deduction limit discussed under Figuring the deduction, earlier, on line 32 of Schedule F (Form 1040).
+Enter "Business Use of Home" on the dotted line beside the entry.

 Deductible mortgage interest.
 If you file Schedule C (Form 1040), enter all your deductible mortgage interest on line 10 of Form 8829.
 After you have figured the business part of the mortgage interest on lines 12 and 13, subtract that amount from the total on line 10.
 The remainder is deductible on Schedule A (Form 1040), line 10 or 11.
-If the interest you deduct on Schedule A for your home mortgage is limited, enter the excess on line 16 of Form 8829.
+If the interest you deduct on Schedule A (Form 1040) for your home mortgage is limited, enter the excess on line 16 of Form 8829.

-If you file Schedule F (Form 1040), include the business part of your deductible home mortgage interest with your total business use of the home expenses on line 34.
+If you file Schedule F (Form 1040), include the business part of your deductible home mortgage interest with your total business use of the home expenses on line 32 of Schedule F (Form 1040).
+Enter "Business Use of Home" on the dotted line beside the entry.
 You can use the Worksheet To Figure the Deduction for Business Use of Your Home, later in this publication, to figure the deductible part of mortgage interest.
-Enter the nonbusiness part of the deductible mortgage interest on Schedule A, line 10 or 11.
+Enter the nonbusiness part of the deductible mortgage interest on Schedule A (Form 1040), line 10 or 11.

-To determine if the limits on qualified home mortgage interest apply to you, see the instructions for Schedule A (Form 1040) or Publication 936.
+To determine if the limits on qualified home mortgage interest apply to you, see the Instructions for Schedule A (Form 1040) or Publication 936.

 Qualified mortgage insurance premiums.
 If you file Schedule C (Form 1040), enter all your deductible qualified mortgage insurance premiums on line 10 of Form 8829.
 After you have figured the business part of the qualified mortgage insurance premiums on lines 12 and 13, subtract that amount from the qualified mortgage insurance premiums included on line 10.
 The remainder is deductible on Schedule A (Form 1040), line 13.
-If the premiums you deduct on Schedule A are limited, include the excess with any excess mortgage interest and enter the total on line 16 of Form 8829.
+If the premiums you deduct on Schedule A (Form 1040) are limited, include the excess with any excess mortgage interest and enter the total on line 16 of Form 8829.

-If you file Schedule F (Form 1040), include the business part of your deductible qualified mortgage insurance premiums with your total business use of the home expenses on line 34.
+If you file Schedule F (Form 1040), include the business part of your deductible qualified mortgage insurance premiums with your total business use of the home expenses on line 32 of Schedule F (Form 1040).
+Enter "Business Use of Home" on the dotted line beside the entry.
 You can use the Worksheet To Figure the Deduction for Business Use of Your Home, later in this publication, to figure the deductible part of qualified mortgage insurance premiums.
-Enter the nonbusiness part of the qualified mortgage insurance premiums on Schedule A, line 13.
+Enter the nonbusiness part of the qualified mortgage insurance premiums on Schedule A (Form 1040), line 13.

-To determine if the limits on qualified mortgage insurance premiums apply to you, see the instructions for Schedule A (Form 1040) or Publication 936.
+To determine if the limits on qualified mortgage insurance premiums apply to you, see the Instructions for Schedule A (Form 1040) or Publication 936.